Matt DeCaro

-Matt DeCaro is an American film and stage actor.
-He is arguably best known for his role as Correctional Officer Roy Geary on the television series Prison Break.
+Matt DeCaro (April 2, 1956 – April 25, 2026) was an American actor.
+He was arguably best known for his role as Correctional Officer Roy Geary on the television series Prison Break.

-Biography
+Life and career

-DeCaro has appeared in numerous American television series, including Crime Story, ER, Law & Order: Special Victims Unit, CSI: Crime Scene Investigation, Cold Case, NYPD Blue, 24, The Office, NCIS, Curb Your Enthusiasm, Boston Legal, House, Eli Stone, The Chicago Code, Boss, Chicago P.D., and Chicago Fire.
+DeCaro was born in Chicago on April 2, 1956.
+He studied education at the University of Illinois Chicago and taught at the Chicago Academy for the Arts.
+He appeared in numerous American television series, including Crime Story, ER, Law & Order: Special Victims Unit, CSI: Crime Scene Investigation, Cold Case, NYPD Blue, 24, The Office, NCIS, Curb Your Enthusiasm, Boston Legal, House, Eli Stone, The Chicago Code, Boss, Chicago P.D., and Chicago Fire.

-He has also appeared in the films Richie Rich (1994), U.S. Marshals (1998), Mr. 3000 (2004), Eagle Eye (2008), Baby on Board (2009), and The Wise Kids (2011).
+He also appeared in the films Richie Rich (1994), U.S. Marshals (1998), Mr. 3000 (2004), Eagle Eye (2008), Baby on Board (2009), and The Wise Kids (2011).

 His stage work includes the Victory Gardens Theater's production of Symmetry and the role of Mr. Meyers in the world premiere of Rebecca Gilman's 1999 play Spinning into Butter.
+At the time of his death, he was part of the cast for a production of Ma Rainey’s Black Bottom at Chicago's Goodman Theatre.

+DeCaro lived in the Bridgeport neighborhood of Chicago with his wife, Sheila O'Callaghan, and had a son.
+He died from heart failure in his home on April 25, 2026, at the age of 70.